 This story is posted for those who have had a hard time observing Christmas again and feel grieved in what their children lost and what they lost.
 Its purpose is not to make anyone feel guilty, or to think they now need to observe this holiday.
 Exiters are free to decide whether they want to observe it, or exactly how they want to observe it.
-Christ accepts us on the basis of His righteousness and, as a result, of His all-atoning sacrifice for us, not because of any works on our part.
+Christ accepts us on the basis of His righteousness and, as a result, of His once for all atoning sacrifice for us, not because of any works on our part.

 I’ve gone through a lot of sick feelings1 in regard to Christmas.
 By “sick” I mean not feeling good emotionally.
 I know that I, like many other exiters, jumped into Christmas too soon and too fast, and later went backwards with the entire situation.
 I want to tell you about what it has been like for me to try to connect back to observing it in my own household after exiting, and how it has caused me to later grieve certain things.